anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
-  In BRSKI the trusted component may /*Bro: Muss das hier nicht ein 'must' sein? */ be the EST server, co-located with the registrar in the target domain.
+  In BRSKI the trusted component may /*Bro: Muss das hier nicht ein 'must' sein? */ /* stf: agree, proposal replace "may" with "is" */ be the EST server, co-located with the registrar in the target domain.

 * Utilizing authenticated self-contained objects for the